dbissell6/DFIR/Blue_Book/Blue_Book.md

 We want to understand what the malware does.
 Does it encyrpt our files?
 Does it send a reverse shell?
 If so, how?

+General rules
+    * Dont get stuck in the weeds, you will never understand every detail of complex malware.
+Always start with the big picture, zoom in as needed, dont fall down a rabbit whole.

 https://www.youtube.com/@jstrosch/featured

+## static vs dynamic

 ## Assembly